Configuration

 Layer Stacking

 The configuration layers are stack in the supplied order.
-The base layer is always applied by default so it can be skipped.
+The base layer is always applied by default so you don't need to specify it.

 For example, if a Curio node is started with the following layers: